ldr1997/Deutsch-Jozsa-Simulation/README.md

 # Running the Simulator
 Just run it using python, and it should look for the file name in the same directory.

+The main program is *deutsch_jozsa_simulator.py* which reads from a file.
+If you would like to manually input the function, run *deutsch_jozsa_simulator-user_input.py* instead.